How We Define Asian FusionSeptember 1, 2021

 The modern version of pho emerged between 1900 and 1907 in northern Vietnam, southeast of Hanoi in Nam Định Province, which at the time, was a substantial textile market.
 The workers in the area delighted over a bowl.
-Street vendors would carry a pole over their shoulder where two wooden cabinets hung, one housing a cauldron over a wood fire, the other storing noodles, spices, cookware, and space to prepare a bowl of pho.
-They served pho at dawn and dusk.
+Street vendors would carry a pole over their shoulder where two wooden cabinets hung, one housing a cauldron over a wood fire, the other storing noodles, spices, cookware, and space to prepare a bowl of this soup.
+They served it at dawn and dusk.

 After the second world war, many people from North Vietnam moved to South Vietnam to escape the communist rule of the North.
 This led to the creation of pho nam.
 Pho nam is usually made with a broth that is seasoned with many spices and heavily garnished with fresh herbs such as bean sprouts, basil, and cilantro.

 Pho is about tradition as much as it is about change.
 It comforts as well as stokes the imagination.
-Pho is now easily found in many places of the world and is very popular on social media.
-While beef pho remains the favorite and chicken pho ranks second in terms of popularity, Vietnamese cooks are always coming up with something new.
+The soup is now easily found in many places of the world and is very popular on social media.
+While beef remains the favorite and chicken ranks second in terms of popularity, Vietnamese cooks are always coming up with something new.